aliesbelik/poldi/README.md

 - [dnstrace](https://github.com/rs/dnstrace) - A DNS resolution tracing tool, performs a DNS resolution by tracing the delegation path from the root name servers, and by following the CNAME chain.
 - [dt](https://github.com/42wim/dt) - DNS tool to display information about your domain.
 - [httpie-go](https://github.com/nojima/httpie-go) - `httpie`-like HTTP client written in Go.
+- [httpx](https://github.com/projectdiscovery/httpx) - A fast and multi-purpose HTTP toolkit allows to run multiple probers using `retryablehttp` library.
 - [mturoute](https://elifulkerson.com/projects/mturoute.php) - Eli Fulkerson's CLI tool analogous to `ping` and `traceroute`, which finds the maximum MTU between you and another host by passing ICMP requests with differing payload size.
 - [proxify](https://github.com/projectdiscovery/proxify) - Swiss Army knife proxy tool for HTTP/HTTPS traffic capture, manipulation and replay written in Go.
 - [tcping-go](https://github.com/cloverstd/tcping) - Ping over a TCP connection, like `tcping`, written in Go.